 4. Nutrish Small Breed Chicken Kibble

-- Small, Crunchy Kibble: Designed for little mouths and easy chewing
+- Small, Crunchy Kibble: Designed for little mouths, promoting easy chewing and digestion.

-- Real Chicken First: Provides balanced protein for daily nutrition
+- Real Chicken First: Provides quality protein for daily energy and muscle support.

 - Natural formula